lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Delegate "Getting Started" Action Items Checklist**

-1. `RSP Account Set-Up and Management`_.
+1. Get one of the `RSP Accounts`_ for DP0 delegates.
-2. `Community Forum Account Set-Up and Management`_.
+2. Set up your `Community Forum Account`_.
 3. Attend one of the `DP0 Kick-Off Info Sessions`_.

-Recommended additional action items: review the `Guidelines and Expectations for Delegates`_, consider participating in the `DP0 Delegate Assemblies`_, and find out about `Getting Support`_.
+Recommended additional action items: review the `Guidelines and Expectations`_, consider participating in the `DP0 Delegate Assemblies`_, and find out about `Getting Support`_.

 ..
 Review content in <https://confluence.lsstcorp.org/display/LSSTOps/DP0+CE+Planning>__ for content and structure.